ajleeson/research_blog/_posts/2023-11-14-the-story-of-din.md

 ### Where we left off...

-Last week, monthly property-property plots of DIN seemed to suggest that DIN ICs are not the problem.
+Last week, monthly property-property plots of DIN seemed to suggest that DIN ICs are not problematic.
 Rather, there is not enough uptake of DIN in surface waters during the spring (Figs 4 and 5).

 <p style="text-align:center;"><img src="https://github.com/ajleeson/LO_user/assets/15829099/b46e9d08-beb5-4c13-b06d-f1e2d20a8c92" width="800"/><br>Fig 4.
 DIN property-property plot in shallow water (z > -30 m).</p><br>